 Buyers at a foreclosure at auction can get a great deal on a property but will also face some challenges.
-Here are some important things to consider…
+In this article we discuss the basics of how to buy a house foreclosure at auction.

 How a House Foreclosure Auction Works (the basics)

-The lender (bank, etc) will appoint one or more people, called trustees, who sell homes at the courthouse steps.
+STEP 1: The lender (bank, etc.) will appoint one or more people, called trustees, who sell homes at the courthouse steps.
 These individuals have a fiduciary duty to the borrowers to sell the home at auction for the highest bid possible, even though they are appointed by the lender.

 Issues Buyers Face Buying a House Foreclosure at Auction (and some solutions)